Kussai Haj-Yehia

-Education
+Biography

 Haj-Yehia completed his postdoctoral studies in the Department of Sociology and Anthropology at the University of Guelph in Canada and the Department of Sociology and Anthropology at Tel Aviv University in Israel.

-Career
+Academic career

 In 2012-2013, Haj-Yehia headed the academic committee that developed a masters degree program, Arab Education and Heritage in Israel, at Beit Berl College-- the first of its kind in an Israeli educational institution.
-It was recognized by the Higher Education Council in 2016-2017.
-Haj-Yehia comanages the "Time Tunnel" project with Dr. Boaz Lev-Tov, a flagship project for Jewish and Arab lecturers, students and schools, which aims to train learning communities in different sectors of Israeli society to document their daily life as a social and historiographic practice.
+It was recognized by the Higher Education Council in 2016-2017.Haj-Yehia comanages the "Time Tunnel" project with Dr. Boaz Lev-Tov, a flagship project for Jewish and Arab lecturers, students and schools, which aims to train learning communities in different sectors of Israeli society to document their daily life as a social and historiographic practice.

-He is a pioneer of research on Arab student mobility from Israel for Studying abroad.
-In 2002, Moshe Shokeid of Tel Aviv University’s Department of Sociology and Anthropology encouraged the publication of Haj-Yehia’s book “Dream and Reality: Arab University Graduates from Germany” with Ramot publishers.
+He is a pioneer of research on the phenomenon of Arab students in Israel pursuing their academic studies overseas.

-Awards
+Awards and recognition

-Haj-Yehia has been awarded a Certificate of Merit from Beit Berl College President Tamar Ariav for his various endeavors at the College and for the creation of the Masters program.
+Haj-Yehia was awarded a Certificate of Merit from Beit Berl College President Tamar Ariav for his work at the College and creation of the Masters program.

-He was awarded the 2013 Emerald Literati Network Award for Highly Commended and Outstanding papers for his paper "Higher education abroad: Palestinian students from Israel studying in Jordanian universities," co-authored with Khalid Arar.
+He was awarded the 2013 Emerald Literati Network Award for Highly Commended and Outstanding Papers for "Higher education abroad: Palestinian students from Israel studying in Jordanian universities," co-authored with Khalid Arar.